-Cell phone, texting news: A plan to hike fines for distracted driving violations to as much as $1,000 is advancing in the Senate.
-A bill that would increase the maximum to $2,000 has been filed in the House.
+Cell phone, texting news: Increases in fines for distracted driving violations go to as much as $500 as of the new year.
 The current limit is $250.

-Under House Bill 2790, the electronic distracted driving offenses would be upgraded to class A status, with $2,000 maximum fines.
-The sponsor is Rep. Carolyn Tomei, D-Milwaukie.
+Under House Bill 2790, the electronic distracted driving offenses would have been upgraded to class A status, with $2,000 maximum fines.
+The bill did not advance in 2013.
+The sponsor was Rep. Carolyn Tomei, D-Milwaukie.

 Forget that big loophole in Oregon’s law prohibiting handheld cell phone use by drivers.
 As of Jan.
 1, 2012, Oregon no longer allows drivers to use handheld cell phones if the call is related to their jobs.

 Police complained that judges were throwing out distracted driving tickets when drivers testified they were making work calls.
 The Register-Guard called this exemption “a driver’s version of Monopoly’s get-out-jail-free card.”

 State police issued 2,151 citations for texting and/or using handheld cell phones in 2012.
 For that year’s first six months, the Oregon Department of Transportation reports 155 traffic crashes linked to distracted driving, including a fatality.
 In 2011, there were four fatalities.